skeezicsb/PERQemu/PERQemu/Readme.txt

   - Can now define, edit, save and apply custom keyboard mappings on a per- configuration basis (UserGuide updated in excruciating detail)
-  - Add aliases to the storage device list so more common/colloquial names can be used to specific drive types
+  - Add aliases to the storage device list so more common/colloquial names can be used to specific drive types (will be revisited/improved when a new PERQmedia and PERQdisk update drops)

 v0.7.8 - Main branch (v0.8.x pre-release)
   - 24-bit CPU with 4MB memory fixes (now boots Accent; more testing to do)